Looking for a travel card that has killer perks without a killer annual fee?

 So is the Chase Sapphire Preferred worth its $95 annual fee?
 In our opinion, definitely.

-As we discussed at the beginning, the 60,000-point introductory bonus is worth at least $750 for travel through Ultimate Rewards.
-So that takes care of the first, um, six years.
+The introductory bonus is worth hundreds in travel through Ultimate Rewards.
+So that takes care of the first few years, at least.

 Kidding aside, you’d need to spend just $225 per month on travel and dining ($225 x 2X x 12 = 5,400 points) and $200 per month on everything else ($200 x 1X x 12 = 2,400 points ) to earn enough points to make up for the $95 annual fee each year (7,800 points = $97.50 worth of travel).